 Several EU countries are also considering implementing a financial transaction tax, as EU agreement appears impossible.
 EU rules require that at least nine countries agree to implement the tax in order for it to go forward.
 The EU commissioner in charge of taxation, Algirdas Semeta, said Monday in a tweet that seven countries had expressed interest.

-The tax is also contentious, and many countries, such as Britain and the Netherlands, fear it would send banks and other financial institutions fleeing from their shores.
+The tax is also contentious, and many countries, like Britain and the Netherlands, fear it would send banks and other financial institutions fleeing from their shores.
 But France and Germany, which have led the charge on the tax, argue that it will cut down on some kinds of risky, speculative trading and could fund a security net when banks stumble.

 Copyright 2016, Deseret News Publishing Company